 Figure 20 Top Ten Risk Categories Taken from DWQR’s Risk Assessment Tool

-(The bars on the chart show the risk scores before and after mitigations have been put in place.)
+(The bars on the chart show the mean risk scores before and after mitigations have been put in place.)

+The risk assessment comprises a structured set of questions addressing key elements of the water supply chain, from source to tap.
+Each item is evaluated by the risk assessor using a scoring system.
+A severity score, rated on a scale of 1 to 5, is assigned and multiplied by a likelihood score also rated from 1 to 5 to determine the initial risk rating.

+Following the implementation of mitigation measures, a secondary assessment is conducted.
+Revised scores for severity and likelihood are applied to reflect any reduced risk, providing a comparative view of the effectiveness of any interventions.

 Figure 20 presents the ten highest average risk scores across all PWS, both before and after the mitigating measures have been added, such as treatment or source protection.
 This shows the most significant risks currently affecting PWS.

 The top three risk categories based on both unmitigated and mitigated scores were: